 We do not quite know where the word stern comes from, but most people believe that the word stern comes from the word steer, as it is at the stern or the back of the boat where the boat direction comes from or where the ship is steered.

 The term bow of the boat is thought to come from the Middle Dutch of Boech or Old Norse Bogor (shoulder).
-In Old English, the word bough, bog, or both could also mean bow; we are unsure if the word bow is related to these words.
+In Old English, the words bough, bog, or both could also mean bow; we are unsure if the word bow is related to these words.

 The word is more than likely related to the French word Prow, which also means the ship’s bow above the waterline.
 The terms prow and bow are often used interchangeably to describe the very forward part of the ship.

 Why Understanding The Port, Starboard, Bow, And Stern Are Important

 Understanding the terms port, starboard, bow, and stern is essential for sailing a boat or on a motorboat.
 Understanding the differences between the stern and bow of the ship is essential to know which part should be docked or tied up first when docking your boat.

 Also, it is essential to know the difference between the starboard and port when on the waterway to understand which boat has the right away or give way.

 Also, if you are a crew on a ship and the Captian is shouting orders, you must understand the basic terms of the bow (front of the boat), stern (back of the ship), starboard (right side of the boat) and port (left side of the boat).